 - a.
 Approved eye protection shall be worn by the chipper operator(s). - b.
 Approved hearing protection shall be worn by the chipper operator(s) and all others within 25 feet of the chipper. - c.
 The chipper operator shall not work under a tree which is being trimmed. - d.
 Gauntlet type gloves (protective gloves with a flared cuff above the wrist) and loose clothing shall not be worn by a chipper operator. - e.
 The chipper shall always be fed from the back corner, or side of the feed table never from directly behind the center portion of the feed table.
 As the brush or wood is taken into the blades the operator shall immediately turn away from the feed table to avoid being struck by whipping branches, or chunks of wood. - f.
 Brush shall be fed butt-end first. - g.
 Small pieces of brush or wood shall be pushed through the chipper with a push stick or branch, never the hands, feet, rake, or pruner pole etc. - h.
 No part of the body shall ever be placed on the feed table while the chipper is running. - i.
 Chippers used on dedicated roadways shall always be fed from the curbside of the road. - j.
 The chipper ignition shall be locked and the key removed whenever the unit is left unattended. - k.
-A chipper shall never be operated without proper belt guards, protective covers and feed table shrouds in place. - I. No one shall work on or place any part of their body inside the chipper for any reason until the rotor has come to a complete stop, engine is stopped, key removed, battery terminals disconnected, fuel line turned off and the ignition coil is removed. - m.
+Chippers must have an infeed hopper that is long enough to prevent employees from contacting the blades or knives of the machine during operation.
+A chipper shall never be operated without proper belt guards, protective covers and feed table shrouds in place. - No one shall work on or place any part of their body inside the chipper for any reason until the rotor has come to a complete stop, engine is stopped, key removed, battery terminals disconnected, fuel line turned off and the ignition coil is removed. - m.
 Under no circumstances shall any part of the body be placed under the belt guards unless the unit is fully stopped with the rotor at rest.
 Even when the rotor is barely moving, a hand caught between the belts and sheave can be severely mutilated. - n.
 A trailer chipper shall not be hitched or unhitched from a truck without sufficient help. - o.
 Before any trailer chipper is towed on a public roadway the hitch safety chain and electrical connections shall be properly attached, with the chains crossed and all lights functional.